BehindTimes/SDL3Test/README.md

 Building for non Visual Studio:

-Navigate to the directory of CMakeLists.txt
+Navigate to the directory of the LairWare U3 CMakeLists.txt

 ```
 mkdir build